Coherence (film): Plot

-Emily returns to the others and they decide to create their own unique box to make sure they are all from the same reality.
-They recreate the box of photographs with numbers on the back (taken from die rolls) and include a randomly chosen object.
-After surveying the group, Emily finds that only Lee and Beth, both of whom stayed inside the house the entire time, originate from that house; that herself, Kevin and Laurie are from a different house; that Hugh and Amir are from a third reality after going out to make the phone call; and that Mike is from a fourth house after going out alone to attempt to blackmail himself.
-The situation deteriorates further when a note meant to blackmail Mike into keeping the others away from the book arrives, revealing an adulterous liaison between him and Beth.
-Another Mike breaks in and attempts to kill his double, terrifying the group.
+The group creates their own box to confirm that they are all from the same reality.
+In addition to numbering the photographs by rolling dice, they include a randomly chosen object.
+Emily deduces that only Lee and Beth, who never left the house, originate from that house; she herself, Kevin, and Laurie are from a different house; Hugh and Amir are from a third house; and Mike is from a fourth.
+The blackmail note arrives under the door, revealing an adulterous liaison between Mike and Beth.
+Another Mike breaks in, attacks his double and leaves.

-Seeing Kevin comfort Laurie, Emily leaves the house.
-She looks into several alternate houses, finding many where the situation is even worse than the house she came from.
-She eventually comes across a house in which no one seems aware of the split and where this Emily is happy and secure in her relationship with Kevin.
-Emily smashes Hugh's car window to lure everyone out of the house, then ambushes this house's Emily and injects her with Beth's ketamine when she goes to get her ring out of her car.
-Emily takes her former self's place while Miller's Comet breaks apart overhead, but must subdue this house's Emily again when she crawls back into the house's bathroom.
-She steals the ring from her defeated self after losing her own in the altercation, then faints when returning to the living room.
+Emily goes out and looks into several alternate houses until she finds one in which no one seems aware of the split.
+She lures everyone out of the house by smashing Hugh's car window, then ambushes the alternate Emily, sedating her with ketamine when she gets a ring out of her car and locking her in the trunk.
+She takes her other self's place while Miller's Comet breaks apart overhead, but must subdue and hide another Emily who crawls into the bathroom.
+She takes the ring from her defeated self after losing her own in the altercation, then returns to the living room, where she passes out.

-Emily wakes the following day on the sofa, unable to find her double but with the rest of the party seeming none the wiser.
-Outside, she and Kevin talk lovingly and he gives her back her ring, which he had found lying on the bathroom floor.
-Kevin's cell phone rings and he notes that the call is curiously coming from Emily's number.
-Emily looks mutely down at the two rings she now possesses, and she and Kevin look expressionlessly at one another as he answers the phone.
+Emily wakes in daylight on the sofa with the rest of the party apparently none the wiser.
+Kevin returns her ring, which he found in the bathroom.
+His cell phone rings; bizarrely, Emily is calling.
+Emily looks at her two rings as Kevin answers the phone and turns to look at her.